YGUO29/Simulation_Intrinsic/README.md

 # Simulation_Intrinsic

-Monte Carlo simulation for intrinsic imaging, with MCXLAB: http://mcx.space/
+Monte Carlo simulation for intrinsic imaging (through the skull and through the window), with MCXLAB: http://mcx.space/